-In terms of basics, Early Theme Park Entry replaces morning Extra Magic Hours, or rather, is a spiritual successor to that on-site guest benefits, and pros & cons of each.
+In terms of basics, Early Theme Park Entry replaces morning Extra Magic Hours.
+With that said, there are some key differences between the on-site guest benefits, and pros & cons of each.
 Whereas morning Extra Magic Hours were offered on select days and at select parks, Early Entry is offered at all 4 theme parks every single day.
 That is a definite plus for Early Entry, as it means the crowds are diluted.

 Another difference is that Extra Magic Hours lasted for an hour on each morning it was held.
-By contrast, this is daily 30-minute access to Magic Kingdom, EPCOT, Hollywood Studios, and Animal Kingdom.
+By contrast, Early Entry is daily 30-minute (or so) access to Magic Kingdom, EPCOT, Hollywood Studios, and Animal Kingdom.
 At Magic Kingdom and EPCOT, this is a definite negative.
 It’s more complicated at Animal Kingdom and Hollywood Studios, for reasons relating to park hours that we’ll explain in the strategy section…

 Speaking of park hours, those can vary depending upon the season and attendance projections.
-As of Fall 2022, Walt Disney World continues to extend park hours, with opening times moved forward.
-Typically, Animal Kingdom opens at 8 am, with Epcot and Hollywood Studios following at 8:30 am.
+Walt Disney World continues to extend park hours, with opening times moved forward.
+Typically, Animal Kingdom opens at 8 am, with Hollywood Studios and Epcot following at 8:30 am or 9 am.
 This is significant, as these earlier official opening times move forward Early Entry, and make that even less busy.

-Magic Kingdom’s opening time varies due to party season–meaning that the park is hosting Mickey’s Not So Scary Halloween Party followed by Mickey’s Very Merry Christmas Party through December 2022.
-On days when the park closes at 6 pm for those events, Magic Kingdom opens at 8 am.
-Read our Photo Report & Strategy: Magic Kingdom Early Entry at 7:30 am on Party Days for a look at why this is so much better than a regular 9 am opening day.
+Magic Kingdom’s opening time varies due to party season–or August through December when the park is hosting Mickey’s Not So Scary Halloween Party followed by Mickey’s Very Merry Christmas Party.
+On days when the park closes early for those events, Magic Kingdom opens at 8 am.

-Let’s take a look at the eligible hotels for Early Theme Park Entry:
+Let’s starting by taking a look at the eligible hotels for Early Theme Park Entry at Walt Disney World:

 Early Entry Eligible Disney Owned Hotels